AlphaBeta1906/pyGinit/README.md

 ```
 use the same command to change your auth value

+#### is it secure ?
+it is, your authentication data are saved locally in `.pyGinitconfig.ini` in your home directory

 ### repository initalization :

 go to your project directory where you want to create local and remote repository for it. and then type :